cedricg-mirror/cedricg-mirror.github.io/index.md

 I'll be happy to exchange with other researchers in the field of static or dynamic analysis, as well as provide some logs for any publicly available sample.

+---

+XX/03/2025

+## [BRUTERATEL]
+The Emperor's New Clothes
+Full command list - Work in progress

+---

 # 12/03/2025

 ## [LAZARUS PEBBLEDASH Analysis](https://cedricg-mirror.github.io/2025/03/10/PebbleDash.html)